The free online version of the book is available here.

 calibrate their models using prior and posterior predictive checks.

-Some example articles from our lab and other groups that use Bayesian methods
+Some example articles that use Bayesian methods from our lab

 A frequently asked question is: how to summarize the results of a Bayesian